(EXPIRED) Singapore Airlines: Premium economy between Asia and US starting at 55K

 That said, we’re not wildly excited about Spontaneous Escapes because of the inflexibility of these bookings.
 Unlike normal Krisflyer award bookings, you can’t change or cancel them, so you need to be sure that you’re going to take the trip.
 Since you have to book by the end of this month and travel next month, there’s probably less risk than normal of changing plans.

-Despite all that, it can be worth a quick look if you’ll be traveling a route next month that is served by Singapore Airlines.
+Despite all that, it may be worth a quick look if you’ll be traveling a route next month that Singapore Airlines serves.

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.